mrquincle/noparama/README.rst

 In Progress
 -----------

-.. note:: Be careful
 This is a work-in-progress.
 This means it normally can be compiled and should be functionality complete.
 However, don't use it yet.

+:Authors:
+    Anne van Rossum

+:Version: 0.172